To Wait or To Act? Optimizing Reactive vs. Pre-emptive Vaccination Strategies

 Preventing and controlling infectious disease outbreaks requires making strategic use of limited vaccine stockpiles.
 This challenge is especially acute for diseases such as cholera and typhoid fever, where global supplies remain constrained and timely deployment is crucial.
 In principle, directing vaccines toward high-risk populations should yield the greatest benefit, but real-world uncertainty—in outbreak timing, risk signals, and operational response—can make simple pro-rata allocation surprisingly competitive.

-Existing modeling studies typically assume that outbreaks will occur and therefore evaluate strategies only conditional on an epidemic happening.
+Existing modeling studies typically assume that outbreaks will occur in a given time horizon and evaluate strategies only conditional on an epidemic happening.
 What remains unclear is how to choose between pre-emptive, reactive, or mixed vaccination strategies when outbreaks are uncertain and when economic constraints matter.

 To address this gap, we developed a general analytical framework that identifies the vaccination strategy minimizing total expected societal cost, including both vaccination expenditures and potential outbreak losses.
 Our approach integrates limited vaccine supply, heterogeneous outbreak risks, targeting accuracy, and economic trade-offs.

-Using a combination of closed-form analytical results and Monte Carlo simulations, we characterize optimal allocation rules across a wide range of operational settings.
+Using closed-form analytical results, we characterize optimal allocation rules across a range of operational settings.
 This framework provides practical, quantitative guidance for policymakers designing vaccination strategies under uncertainty.

 1. Direct medical costs